openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 This parameter has the configuration ID ```config_13_1``` and is of type ```INTEGER```.

+### Parameter 14: Basic Set Off Delay Time

+This parameter is configured the time delay for device sending BASIC\_SET = 0x00 to nodes that associated in Group 2 when device detects a motion event.
+[0] - Not Send BASIC\_SET = 0x00 Command.
+[1-30000] - Time delay count.
+Unit: Second.
+Available settings: 0 ...
+30000.
+Default: 30
+Values in the range 0 to 30000 may be set.

+The manufacturer defined default value is ```30```.

+This parameter has the configuration ID ```config_14_2``` and is of type ```INTEGER```.

+### Parameter 15: Motion Clear Time

+This parameter is configured the time to clear motion event after a motion event is detected.
+This parameter is configured the time to clear motion event after a motion event is detected.
+Time to motion clear, the device will send a clear event report to the controller.
+Unit: Second.
+Default 30 seconds
+Values in the range 1 to 30000 may be set.

+The manufacturer defined default value is ```30```.

+This parameter has the configuration ID ```config_15_2``` and is of type ```INTEGER```.

-### Parameter 14: ???
-Unknown (Luminance Threshold for Associated - Parameter #16?)
+### Parameter 16: Luminance Threshold for Associated

+Luminance Threshold for Association Group 2 Basic Set sending This parameter is configured the light intensity threshold.
+When Ambient light intensity is less than this setting, device will consider the current environment is insufficient light.
+If "Configuration No. 3" is set '1' and a motion event is detected, the device will send a BASIC_SET to the nodes which associated in Group 2.
+Unit: 1 Lux.
+Available settings: 0 - 1000.
 Default: 50
-Values in the range 0 to 0 may be set.
+Values in the range 1 to 1000 may be set.

-The manufacturer defined default value is ```0```.
+The manufacturer defined default value is ```50```.

-This parameter has the configuration ID ```config_14_2``` and is of type ```INTEGER```.
+This parameter has the configuration ID ```config_16_2``` and is of type ```INTEGER```.

-### Parameter 15: Sensor Measuring Interval
+### Parameter 17: Sensor Measuring Interval

+Sensor Measuring Interval - Seconds
 This parameter is configured the time interval for light sensor, temperature and humidity sensor measuring.
 This value is larger, the battery life is longer.
 And the sensors values changed are not obvious.
 0 - All sensors are disabled.
 Unit: Second.
 Available settings: 0 - 30000.
 Default: 180 (on batteries) or 10 (on USB)
 Values in the range 0 to 30000 may be set.

 The manufacturer defined default value is ```180```.

-This parameter has the configuration ID ```config_15_2``` and is of type ```INTEGER```.

-### Parameter 16: ???
-Luminance Threshold for Associated (or Parameter #14?)

-This parameter is configured the light intensity threshold.
-When Ambient light intensity is less than this setting, device will consider the current environment is insufficient light.
-If "Configuration No. 3" is set '1' and a motion event is detected, the device will send a BASIC_SET to the nodes which associated in Group 2.
-Unit: 1 Lux.
-Available settings: 0 - 1000.
-Default: 50
-Values in the range 0 to 1000 may be set.

-The manufacturer defined default value is ```50```.

-This parameter has the configuration ID ```config_16_2``` and is of type ```INTEGER```.

-### Parameter 17: ???
-Unknown

-Default: 180
-Values in the range 0 to 0 may be set.

-The manufacturer defined default value is ```0```.

 This parameter has the configuration ID ```config_17_2``` and is of type ```INTEGER```.

-### Parameter 18: Light Intensity Offset Calibration
+### Parameter 99: Light Intensity Offset Calibration

 This parameter defines the calibrated scale for ambient light intensity.
 Because the method and position that the sensor mounted and the cover of sensor will bring measurement error, user can get more real light intensity by this parameter setting.
 User should run the steps blows for calibrating.